JoseTorresCMT/JoseTorresCMT/README.md

 - Hi, I’m a Physics PhD student at UT Austin.
-- My main interests are topolgy strong correlations in two-dimensional materials.
+- My main interests are topology strong correlations in two-dimensional materials.